What Are Different Forms of Discrimination?

 As mentioned above, an employer can discriminate against an employee or a job applicant in many ways.
 Some of these include:

-- Age Discrimination: With a few very rare exceptions, employers are prohibited from specifying an age preference in job advertisements.
-All employees, regardless of age, must receive the same benefits.
-Additionally, age discrimination in apprenticeship or internship programs or opportunities is also illegal.
+- Age Discrimination: Employers are prohibited from specifying a preference for age in job advertisements.
+Employees, regardless of age, must receive the same benefits.

-- Religious Discrimination: Employers are required to reasonably accommodate the religious beliefs of their employees as long as doing so will not have an excessively negative effect on the employer.
-It is illegal for businesses to discriminate against employees based on their religious customs.
+- Religious Discrimination: Employers are must reasonably accommodate their employees' religious beliefs as long as doing so will not excessively negative affect the employer.

-- Gender Discrimination: Men and women of the same qualifications, responsibility, skill level, and position must receive equal pay.
-Employers are forbidden from discriminating on the basis of gender and from lowering one gender’s salary simply to equalize the pay between genders.
+- Gender Discrimination: Men and women of the same qualifications, skill level, responsibility, and position must receive equal pay.

 - Pregnancy-Based Discrimination: Discrimination based on pregnancy is also illegal and employers must handle the issue of pregnancy as they would handle a temporary illness or other non-permanent condition that calls for special consideration.